brotatotes/bht-automation/bht gen 1/Matthew/Chapter 14/Matthew 14 36 bht.md

 # Matthew 14:36 Commentary Help Text

 ## BHT:
-In this verse, we see the power and completeness of Christ's healing at work.
-Through the touch of the hem of his garment, individuals experienced complete restoration and cure of their diseases.
-The crowd, not superstitious but filled with strong faith, sought this connection with Christ, not only to witness miracles but to signify their unworthiness.
-These events, grouped together without strict chronological order, demonstrate the profound impact of Christ's ministry on those who believed in his power and approached him with faith.
+In this Bible verse, we see a description of a miraculous healing performed by Jesus.
+The commentator Henry Alford notes the use of specific verbs of entreaty to highlight the purpose and manner of the healing.
+Marvin Vincent emphasizes the idea of complete restoration through the use of the preposition "dia."
+Philip Schaff highlights the deep faith of the people present and the connection between Jesus and the person healed.
+John Gill adds that those who touched the hem of Jesus' garment were cured of various diseases, showcasing Christ's ability to heal all who had faith in him.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "For a discussion of the construction of verbs of entreaty, &c. with ἵνα and ὅπως, see note, 1 Corinthians 14:13."
+2. "On κρασπ. see note on ch.
+Matthew 9:20."
+3. "διεσ. as E. V., were made perfectly whole."

 ### Marvin Vincent:
 1. "The preposition dia, through or thorough, indicates complete restoration."
 2. "The Rev. omits perfectly, because whole, in itself, implies completeness."
 3. "The preposition dia, through or thorough, indicates complete restoration."

 ### Philip Schaff:
-1. "A woman had been thus healed in the presence of a crowd (chap.
-Matthew 9:20-22), so that these people were not superstitious, but had strong faith."
+1. "A woman had been thus healed in the presence of a crowd... so that these people were not superstitious, but had strong faith."
 2. "Christ's miracles were always performed so as to show a connection between Himself and the person cured, even though it were so slight a one as this touch."
-3. "This is the fourth general description of our Lord's ministry; in each case (Matthew 4:24; Matthew 9:35; Matthew 11:1, and here) after a series of events grouped together without reference to accurate chronological order."
+3. "This is the fourth general description of our Lord's ministry; in each case... after a series of events grouped together without reference to accurate chronological order."

 ### John Gill:
 1. "This they desired, partly to show the strength of their faith in him, that they doubted not of a cure, could they be admitted so near his person."